JohnnyLoathe/p2pool-node-status/README.md

 An alternative clean p2pool node dashboard.
 It uses Bootstrap, jQuery and Highcharts.
 [Demo here](http://bitcoin.d4rkn3t.com:9332/static/).

+# Note

+This dashboard requires the use of a custom p2pool fork (https://github.com/jramos/p2pool).
+The fork adds additional web interfaces for retrieving block data so that confirmation totals can be populated.

 ## Installation

 ### Parallel to the default web-static